Double The Magic: The Benefits of Having Two Photographers at Your Wedding in Edinburgh

 Having two photographers at your wedding in Edinburgh gives you greater flexibility and responsiveness to changing circumstances.

-They are able to split their work to cover different parts of the day or work together to better manage large group photographs.
+They can split their work to cover different parts of the day or work together to better manage large-group photographs.

-If it rains and forces an outside wedding to be held indoors, one photographer can quickly adjust to photograph the new setup, while the other ensures that guests are notified and made comfortable.
+If it rains and forces an outdoor wedding to be held indoors, one photographer can quickly adjust to photograph the new setup, while the other ensures that guests are notified and made comfortable.

-This flexibility provides that your day goes smoothly regardless of the sudden changes.
+This flexibility ensures that your day goes smoothly regardless of the sudden changes.

 Outdoor Weddings